ZakroKhitalishvili/ScreenShot/README.md

 # ScreenShot
-WinForm Application that takes a screenshots by snipping an area of a screen.
+WinForm Application that takes a screenshot by snipping an area of a screen.